The FlueCube Chimney Cowl

 Improving ventilation above wood burning stoves and heaters since 2009

 The FlueCube is a new, unique in design chimney cowl that is being observed to relieve symptoms of negative pressure on solid fuel appliances worldwide.
-These symptoms are typically experienced in the worst winter conditions, especially in heavy inversions; atmospheric conditions that can be observed to contribute to poor combustion and visible smoke/ particulates inside and outside the living area via the exhaust/ ventilation.
+These symptoms are typically experienced in the worst winter conditions, especially in heavy inversions.
+These are atmospheric conditions that can be observed to contribute to poor combustion and visible smoke/ particulates inside and outside the living area via the exhaust/ ventilation.

 In 2008/ 2009, when strict log wood heating appliance labelling laws came to Nelson and other regional councils around New Zealand and Australia, Neville D'Herville developed his stainless steel design which consists of a cubic combustion chamber, spark arrestor - flat mesh top, inverted cone and rain shield.
 On first trial the positive effect on the home heater operation was immediate and his 'chiminee' cap at $500+ got immediate local interest and demand.
 It received in addition, resistant controversy from the appliance change-out policy planners.
-Due to observable results it was suggested it was able to 'correct' smoke problems on 'older' uncertified appliances.
-It did so in real life - observably, above new emissions certified appliances included, and it did do so as a 'non-inclusion' from regulated appliance standards.
-The local media used a council manipulated 'insurance scare' follow up article against it even though it had already been assessed as 'safe' through experienced European industry standards and other appropriate independent tests.
-Without mandate, Some NZ environment officers still suggest it is the only cowl on the market that needs to be lab tested - by them, and on multiple models of their certified appliances.
+Due to observable results it was suggested it was able to correct smoke problems on 'older' non-certified appliances.
+It did so in real life - observably, above new emissions certified appliances and others, as well as improve controllability of the appliance.
+It did do so, as a cowl - a 'non-inclusion' from regulated appliance emissions standards.
+Local media published a manipulated 'insurance scare' follow up article against it although it had already been assessed as 'safe' through certified European industry standards, and other appropriate independent tests.
+No legal mandate has been presented requiring further assessment of the cowl, allowing wood stove owners to install it as one.

-Legally, the cowl is found in regards to appliance 'emissions' standards a non-inclusion.
-As a chimney cowl, it is unique in receiving European industry standards.
-People can rightly be selective on what industry standard ventilation retrofit they place above their certified, consented wood burner and flue installation to relieve down draft/ blow back symptoms.
-A cowl/ rain hat should not however, negatively affect the upward flow of exhaust gases from the appliance.
-Nothing has been advertised to consumers in regards to chimney cowl standards/ separate consents applications, and there is no apparatus known available that would be assessing the effects of atmospheric back pressure in normal winter operating conditions, from above the appliance, as an inclusion in laboratory calibrated emissions and efficiency standards.
+As a chimney cowl it is unique in receiving European industry standards.
+Rightly consumers can be selective on what industry standard ventilation cowl/ retrofit they place above their certified, consented wood burner and flue installation.
+They should protect from down draft/ blow back symptoms.
+A cowl/ rain hat should not negatively affect the upward flow of exhaust gases from the appliance.
+If cowls were being certified in regards to emissions standards, they'd be advertised to consumers.
+We target atmospheric back pressure.
+This is caused by the cooling effect on the flue terminal.
+There is no apparatus currently known available that assesses the effects of atmospheric back pressure in normal winter operating conditions, from above the appliance - as a necessary inclusion in laboratory calibrated emissions and efficiency standards.
+It should be, but it isn't.

-For our UK and Europe distributor there was no issue getting the design tested and certified to BSRIA standards for its appropriate application - a solid fuel burner's exhaust/ ventilation.
-In New Zealand, it appeared they had no idea what they were testing.
+There was no issue for our UK and Europe distributor to have the design tested and certified to BSRIA standards - for solid fuel burner's exhaust/ ventilation.
 The design is patented under application in 40 countries.
-It is endorsed by UK and European chimney specialists and chimney sweeps, with many making strong recommendations.
-Here are some hyperlinks to what others are saying about down draft/ negative pressure: www.solidfuel.co.uk, www.nzhha.co.nz, and here.
+It is endorsed by UK and European chimney specialists and chimney sweeps.

 So, what's the theory?